openmediavault/openmediavault-docs/administration/general/network.rst

 This panel configures avahi-daemon announce services.
 You can disable selectively by service and/or change the common name announce.
 Plugins can add their service here also.
 Avahi announces are recognized by Linux file browsers by default.
 Mac OSX only recognizes SMB and AFP protocol in their sidebar.

 Windows does not understand avahi announces.
-Samba announces to windows client using the NetBios daemon (nmbd).
+Samba announces to windows client using the NetBIOS daemon (nmbd).
 If windows network section does not display the samba server this settings do not change that behaviour.

 Firewall
 ========